 In July 2003, we issued \$90.0 million aggregate principal amount of zero coupon convertible senior notes due July 2003.
 The notes are convertible into our common stock at a conversion price of \$44.76 per share, subject to adjustment upon the occurrence of specified events, which would result in the issuance of an aggregate of approximately two million shares.
 Therefore, each \$1,000 principal amount of the notes will initially be convertible into 22.3414 shares of our common stock.
-Each holder of the notes will have the right, at the holder's option, to require Sohu to repurchase all or any portion of the principal amount of the holder's notes on July 14 in 2007, 2013 and 2018 at a price equal to 100% of the outstanding principal amount.
-We may also be required to repurchase all of the notes following a fundamental change of Sohu, such as a change of control, prior to maturity.
+Each holder of the notes will have the right, at the holder's option, to require Solu to repurchase all or any portion of the principal amount of the notes following a fundamental change of Sohu, such as a change of control, prior to maturity.
 We may not have enough cash on hand or have the ability to access cash to pay the notes if presented for redemption on a fundamental change, on a redemption date referred to above or at maturity.
 In addition, the redemption or purchase of our notes with shares of our common stock or the conversion of the notes into our common stock could result in dilution of our earnings per share.